voloved/pokeemerald_fork/README.md

 - Electrike and Manectric can now learn Flamethrower.
 - Psyduck and Golduck can learn Fly.
 - Zangoose can learn Cut.
-- Made Raquaza's eye's yellow-ish at the title screen.
+- Made Raquaza's eye's pink-ish at the title screen.
+- Sped up delay for messages about Intimidate and being buffered by weather conditions.
 - Some overworld player sprite clean-up.